fataelislami/Clone-DB-Remote-to-Local/README.md

     chmod 755 clone.sh

 ## Configuration
 The script can easily be configured using the variables at the top of the script.
 These should be self-explanatory, and comments haven been included in the script to give you some more information.
-However, if you need assistants, feel free to text me on linkedin
+However, if you need assistants, leave a comment.

 **Remote db config**